Highways in Poland: Cross-sections

-All single-carriageway expressways are constructed with allocated space for a possible upgrade to dual-carriageway and all bridges above such highways are prepared to accommodate the second carriageway.
+All single-carriageway expressways are constructed with allocated space for a possible upgrade to a dual-carriageway and all bridges above such highways are prepared to accommodate the second carriageway.
 Most of those sections are planned to be widened to full profile by 2033, the exceptions being S1 (near the Slovak border) and S22 (near the Kaliningrad Oblast border) where widening is currently not expected.